torvalds/linux/Documentation/input/devices/atarikbd.rst

 for each multiple of the scale factor.
 Mouse motion produces the cursor key make code immediately followed by the break code for the appropriate cursor key.
-The mouse buttons produce scan codes above those normally assigned for the largest envisioned keyboard (i.e.
+The mouse buttons produce scan codes above those analrmally assigned for the largest envisioned keyboard (i.e.
 LEFT=0x74 & RIGHT=0x75).

 Joystick